 The European Parliament formulates regulations to protect European consumers and the world around us from potential risks.
 Besides general regulations for plant breeding, Europe also has specific regulations for genetically modified organisms (GMOs).
 A debated issue since 2008 is whether products developed using NBTs are to be governed by plant-breeding regulations or the regulations relating to GMOs.
 It is up to the European Parliament to decide on this matter.
 The decision will have major socioeconomic consequences for our entire sector, from breeding companies to growers, and from traders to consumers.
 So it is to be hoped that this matter will soon be resolved.
 In our opinion, new breeding techniques in which no species-foreign DNA sequences are introduced into a plant’s genome should not be subject to GMO regulations.
 Enza Zaden will comply with all the statutory requirements and regulations relating to NBT on both a national and an international level.

 Enza Zaden’s present range contains no vegetable varieties developed on the basis of GMO technology.
 See also our Non-GMO statement.

-Enza Zaden is not in favour of patents claiming natural processes or products, i.e. discoveries.
+Enza Zaden is not in favor of patents claiming natural processes or products, i.e. discoveries.
 However, we do believe that patents should be granted to techniques and products in plants developed by human ingenuity, i.e. inventions.
 Limited Breeders’ Exemption holds for such patents.
-This means that other breeding companies have access to commercial vegetable varieties for further breeding without the need for a licence from the patent holder.
-If such breeding efforts should lead to vegetable varieties that are commercialised, the aforementioned patents must be respected with a licence.
+This means that other breeding companies have access to commercial vegetable varieties for further breeding without the need for a license from the patent holder.
+If such breeding efforts should lead to vegetable varieties that are commercialized, the aforementioned patents must be respected with a license.
 Enza Zaden is a member of the International Licensing Platform (ILP).
 This platform ensures a transparent, accessible system of patented plant characteristics for the entire sector, with suitable rewards for the characteristics’ developers.